dfcantor/cloud_computing_fundamentals/README.md

-# technical-discussion
+# [cloud_computing fundamentals
-This is a demo repo for sharing ideas around communication.
+This is a demo repo for sharing ideas around the course Cloud_Computing_Fundamentals from Duke University in Coursera.

 ## This is a second heading